Optimism is good (if tethered to reality).

-- Only 3 percent of business leaders in the UK believe their organizations’ growth strategies are at a high risk for disruption.
+- Only 9 percent of business leaders believe their organizations’ growth strategies are at a high risk for disruption.

-- 35 percent of business leaders in the UK believe they are at no risk at all.
+- 42 percent believe they are at no risk at all.

 In reality, almost all companies are vulnerable to some disruptive threats.
 It’s hard to imagine company leaders unconcerned about emerging competitors, operational complexity or evolving customer behaviors.

-The good news is that more than half (61 percent in the UK) of leaders admit they are at risk, even if they perceive that risk to be low.
+The good news is that more than half (56 percent) of leaders admit they are at risk, even if they perceive that risk to be low.
 To address the threats they face, a number of leaders are fighting fire with fire.
 They are using the growth disruptors that pose the greatest threats—such as advances in mobility and technology or changing regulations—to their advantage by investing in them to stage a bit of disruption of their own.
 This is a wise move.
 But here, too, there’s a problem.
 Half of our respondents admitted they weren’t investing enough.

 Our survey revealed notable differences between leaders who are preparing for disruption and growth, and those who are not.
 Their vulnerability to threats and their identified sources of future growth further distinguished our survey respondents.
-Their beliefs and actions allowed us to align companies to one of three archetypes globally.
+Their beliefs and actions allowed us to align companies to one of three archetypes.

 - Do not believe they will be disrupted—and are less concerned with disruption, in general